 Exam dates and timetables

 The exam timetables are accessed through MyDMU, and it is important to check your timetable regularly as it is subject to change.
+The main May exam schedule will be published to students the first week of March 2019.
 Along with the date of the exam, you need to know the time and the venue, as your exam may be scheduled in a campus building you are not familiar with – so it might take a few extra minutes to get there.

 If you cannot attend your exam due to sudden unexpected extenuating circumstances, you can apply for a deferral of assessment.
 You should seek advice from your Faculty Student Advice Centre to discuss your situation directly.
 Click here for more information about deferrals.